This article looks at managing services on Linux servers. We will focus on the command line, and on the systemctl

 # systemctl reload httpd.service

-Not all services are able to reload their configuration file without a restart.
+Not all services can reload their configuration file without a restart.
 To make sure that the changes are applied you can instead use the reload-or-restart

 command.
 This will reload the configuration if possible, or otherwise restart the service.